AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-target.md

 ### Validate with the Debugger

-If you set up an activity, you should see your content render on the page.
+If you set up an activity, you should see your content rendered on the page.
 However even if no activities are live, you can also look at the Send Event network call to confirm that Target is configured properly.

 >[!CAUTION]
 >
 >If you are using Google Chrome and have the [Visual Experience Composer (VEC) helper extension](https://experienceleague.adobe.com/docs/target/using/experiences/vec/troubleshoot-composer/vec-helper-browser-extension.html?lang=en) installed, make sure the **Inject Target Libraries** setting is disabled.
 Enabling this setting will result in extra Target requests.

-1. Open the Adobe Experience Platform debugger browser extension
+1. Open the Adobe Experience Platform Debugger browser extension
 1. Go to the [Luma demo site](https://luma.enablementadobe.com/content/luma/us/en.html) and use the debugger to [switch the tag property on the site to your own development property](validate-with-debugger.md#use-the-experience-platform-debugger-to-map-to-your-tags-property)
 1. Reload the page
 1. Select the **[!UICONTROL Network]** tool in the debugger